Guides

 Typos and grammatical errors can instantly undermine your credibility.
 They make you look careless and can distract the reader from your message's core point.
 Before you hit "send," take a moment to proofread your email carefully.
 Read it aloud to catch awkward phrasing or run-on sentences.
 You can also use a grammar-checking tool to spot mistakes you might have missed.
 Remember, using a custom domain shows you’re serious about your business, and sending clean, error-free emails is a crucial part of maintaining that professional image.
 It’s a simple step that protects your reputation and ensures your message is received exactly as you intended.

 Your email signature is your digital business card.
 It’s a prime opportunity to reinforce your brand and provide essential contact information without cluttering your message.
 A professional signature should include your full name, job title, company name, and a link to your website.
 You might also add your phone number or a link to your LinkedIn profile.
 This makes it easy for recipients to know who you are and how to reach you.
 It’s a consistent, professional closing for every message you send and works hand-in-hand with your custom email address to build a cohesive brand identity.
-You can create a professional address that pairs perfectly with a polished signature.
+You can Work Smarter with These Business Email Features

 Collaborate Directly From Your Inbox